Gino Cervi: Personal life

 In 1928, Cervi married actress Nini Gordini and they had a son, Tonino Cervi.
 He later became the grandfather of actress Valentina Cervi and producer Antonio Levesi Cervi.

 He was initiated to the Italian Scottish Rite Freemasonry in the Lodge "Palingenesi" (Rome, 1946) and later he joined the Lodge "Galvani" in Bologna.

-As a young adult, Cervi was a supporter of the Fascist Party, in large part because of his Catholic faith, and participated in the March on Rome.
+As a young adult, Cervi was a supporter of the Fascist Party and participated in the March on Rome.
 His political alignment changed during World War II, when he openly denounced Fascism and far-right politics in general.
 He supported the Christian Democrats during the 1968 general election, and later joined the Italian Liberal Party, winning an election as councilor for the Lazio region.

 Death

 Cervi died in Punta Ala in 1974.